ccktaiwan/ai-governed-software-engineering/governance/governance-formalization/governance-index-v0.2.md

 This index establishes the governance layer’s single source of truth for v0.2.

 Scope

 This index applies to all governance specifications defined under Governance Formalization v0.2.

 It does not introduce new governance rules and does not modify the content of referenced documents.

 Governance Document Set

-The following documents constitute Governance Formalization v0.2.
+This section defines the complete set of governance documents that constitute Governance Formalization v0.2.

 3.1 AI Participation Boundary